Stokes keeps England clinging on in first Test

 "It's quite similar [to positions we've been in throughout the summer].
 We've got to take belief from that we've been here before and it's about fighting for every moment in the upcoming days.

-"We've had it before at Lord's where it is trickier to bat in the first innings then perhaps you get a heavy roller on it and that makes a difference,"
+"We've had it before at Lord's where it is trickier to bat in the first innings, then perhaps you get a heavy roller on it and that makes a difference."

 South Africa bowler Kagiso Rabada, speaking to BBC Sport: "It's basically a childhood dream to be up on the Lord's honours board.
 I remember getting a four-for here in a one-day international and just missed it so I'm glad I could go over the line, especially in Test cricket.